Sonny: I do. I have even had dreams.

-- Isaac Asimov's Robot Trilogy, starting with The Caves of Steel, are the Ur-Example of this trope.
+- Isaac Asimov's Robot Series novel trilogy, starting with The Caves of Steel, are the Ur-Example of this trope.
 These feature Earth detective Elijah Baley teaming with R. Daneel Olivaw, one of the very first "humaniform robots" — realistic-looking androids.
 Lije and Daneel are partners in the first book and remain good friends throughout the rest of the series, but each book of the trilogy examines a different facet of the relationship between robots and humans at a societal level.
 As the Ur-Example, it established many of the conventions of this trope, despite the lack of many traditional Cyberpunk elements (unsurprising, as the book was written before the advent of microcomputers, let alone the Internet).

 - The sixth book in the Thursday Next series, One of our Thursdays is Missing, has the fictional Thursday and her newfound clockwork butler Sprockett investigates an accident.

 - Eureka by way of Jack Carter and Andy in one episode.
 Andy is back, as Jack's permanent deputy, Jo is now head of security at Global Dynamics, as of season 4.